 Can an organization that focuses on being ethical in their AI systems gain competitive advantage in the long run?

 Absolutely!
 There is intangible value in brand reputation, credibility, and trustworthiness that will drive this advantage.
 Competition is necessary to this scenario.
 If there is no competition, there is less accountability and less need to be transparent.

 How can academia play a role in ensuring organizations implement ethical AI?

 Academia can add value and help a lot if engaged properly.
 To my mind that means allowing academia to conduct independent not-for-profit research for the advancement of our understanding and knowledge.
 A focus on scholarly and/or scientific understanding is part of the solution.
 We need this ingredient in the whole strategy.

 I like the idea that around the same table you have experts from academia, experts from research and development in the industrial world, policymakers, experts from NGOs, and representatives from startups and civil society.
 Academia has a duty to provide advice and insight to support technological and business development that improves society.

-I think organisations are preparing and expecting it.
-Most large organisations today across the United States and Europe are talking about “duty of care” and AI (i.e. the duty to take care to refrain from causing another person injury or loss).
+I think organizations are preparing and expecting it.
+Most large organizations today across the United States and Europe are talking about “duty of care” and AI (i.e. the duty to take care to refrain from causing another person injury or loss).
 We also hear a lot about the need for clear normative frameworks in areas such as driverless cars, drones, facial recognition, and algorithmic decisionmaking guidelines in public-facing services such as banking or retail.
 I shall be surprised if we will have this conversation again in two years’ time and legislation hasn’t already been seriously discussed or put in place.

 More conversations about what the best legislation is should start now.
 I am happy with the first step we’ve taken at the European Union level, with a high-level expert group on the ethics of AI (disclosure: I am a member).
 I think this will help the development of not only the technology, but also normative rules and legal frameworks.